sghoweri/ascmats.github.io/esphometakecontrol.md

 ## These instructions are optional and only if you want to view device Logs and edit the YAML code directly after doing the [Easy Mode Installation](https://ascmats.github.io/EasyModeInstall.html).

+## If you "Take Control" of your TrampleTek Blue, you will still get Home Assistant notifications when there is an update.
+IF YOU UPDATE YOUR FIRMWARE THROUGH HOME ASSISTANT OTA (Over-the-air) after you have "Taken Control" of the device then IT WILL ERASE YOUR INTERNALLY SAVED WI-FI CREDENTIALS.
+You will need to use Bluetooth, or the device's fallback hotspot, or connect via the [ESPHome web](https://web.esphome.io/), or reload the firmware completely using the [Easy Mode instructions](https://ascmats.github.io/EasyModeInstall.html) to get the device reconnected to your Wi-Fi.
+Alternatively you can look through the [TrampleTek Blue YAML code](https://github.com/ASCKing9/TrampleTek-Blue-code/blob/main/TrampleTek_WebUSB_ESPHome.yaml) to make the updates yourself instead of using Home Assistant's OTA update.

-## These are step-by-step instructions to "Take Control" of your TrampleTek Blue device in ESPHome.
+## These are the step-by-step instructions to "Take Control" of your TrampleTek Blue device in ESPHome.

 - Open a Home Assistant tab, typically [http://homeassistant.local:8123/](http://homeassistant.local:8123/), and open ESPHome in the Settings -> Add-ons section.